PoisotLab/PLMT/manuscript.md

 `make` to see the output.
 This will generate two pdf documents and one OpenDocument file.

+You can use unicode in the text, α ∈ x², or in code:

 # Installation

 To get started, you will need the python `pandoc-fignos`, `pandoc-eqnos`, and